jsalinasf/cheat_sheets/dockerCommands.md

 ### RUN VOLUME Mapping - Volume Mounting
 	docker run -v /localHost/folder/path:/container/filesystem/path mysql
 * The path of the container will be mapped to the local Host folder/path
-* When the container is stopped and deleted, data will remain persisten in the host folder/path The path used for default to store volumes is: var/lib/docker/volumes/
+* When the container is stopped and deleted, data will remain persistent in the host folder/path

+The path used for default to store volumes is:
+	var/lib/docker/volumes/

-All of the previous information is a the old way, so here is the ney way of mounting volumens
+Using -v is the old way of doing things, so here is the ney way of mounting volumens:

 First, we need to understand that there are two types of mounts: volumen mounts and bind mounts